andersmurphy/andersmurphy-blog/resources/posts/2024-05-30-clojure-virtual-thread-dynamic-var-performance.md

 A quick disclaimer.
 I'm using [criterium quick-bench](https://github.com/hugoduncan/criterium) to compare the execution speed of the three implementations below.
 This is an easy way to benchmark functions.
 However, benchmarks are very context dependent and these test are by no means extensive.
 So take these results with a grain of salt and always do you're own benchmarking.

-For an extensive guide to benchmarking and performance tuning I highly recommend you check out [Clojure Goes Fast](https://clojure-goes-fast.com/) by Oleksandr Yakushev, it's an incredible resource.
+For an extensive guide to benchmarking and performance tuning, I highly recommend you check out [Clojure Goes Fast](https://clojure-goes-fast.com/) by Oleksandr Yakushev, it's an incredible resource.

 ## Set up code